 Key differences to know

-1. Test centre vs. at home
+1. Test center vs. at home

 2. Adaptive format (DET)